-- (1) Any area of Business may be chosen if it meets the conditions below. - (2) A minimum of ±12 credits in one area is required. - (3) Courses eligible are any in the Faculty of Business at the 300- or 400-level beyond the primary core - (4) An area is defined as - a. any group of courses with the same course prefix, i.e., ACCTG, FIN, MARK, SMO, or - b. any group of courses designated as International Business courses (eligible courses listed in §64.2.11), or - c. any group of courses approved by a Department as sufficient to constitute a minor within a major area of study.
-For Department approved minors under this definition, students should consult the description of the major. - (5) Individual study courses (in the Faculty of Business) numbered 495, and special topics courses (in the Faculty of Business) numbered 488 are acceptable as coursework toward the relevant minor. - (6) Courses required to be taken by a student to fulfill major requirements will not normally be permitted to be used to satisfy requirements of a minor.
+- (1) Any area of Business may be chosen if it meets the conditions below. - (2) A minimum of ★12 credits in one area is required.

+- (3) Courses eligible are any in the Faculty of Business at the 300- or 400-level beyond the primary core. - (4) An area is defined as - a. any group of courses with the same course prefix, i.e., ACCTG, FIN, MARK.
+SMO. or - b. any group of courses designated as International Business courses (eligible courses listed in §64.2.11), or - c. any group of courses approved by a Department as sufficient to constitute a minor within a major area of study.
+For Department approved minors under this definition, students should consult the description of the major. - (5) Individual study courses, special projects courses, internships, competitions, and special topics courses in the Faculty of Business may be acceptable as coursework toward the relevant minor.
+Students should consult the Undergraduate Office in Business for information. - (6) Courses required to be taken by a student to fulfill major requirements will not normally be permitted to be used to satisfy requirements of a minor.
 Exceptions exist where explicitly permitted in the descriptions of the major. - (7) Minors are not available outside the Faculty of Business, with the exception of a Minor in Computing Science available to students in the Management Information Systems Major.
-However, students are strongly urged to consider coursework outside the Faculty of Business as complementary to their Business studies.
-A considerable advantage may be obtained by the disciplined study of advanced material in other Faculties.
-Students should study the Arts and Science Faculty sections of the Calendar for advice on constructing such programs of study.